aquova/chip8-book/src/wasm.md

 # Introduction to WebAssembly

 This section will discuss how to take our finished emulator and configure it to run in a web browser via a relatively new technology called *WebAssembly*.
-I encourage you to [read more](https://en.wikipedia.org/wiki/WebAssembly) about WebAssembly, as it is an interesting and rapidly growing technology.
-A brief gist is that it is a format for compiling programs into a binary executable, similar in scope to an .exe, but are meant to be run within a web browser.
+I encourage you to [read more](https://en.wikipedia.org/wiki/WebAssembly) about WebAssembly.
+It is a format for compiling programs into a binary executable, similar in scope to an .exe, but are meant to be run within a web browser.
 It is supported by all of the major web browsers, and is a cross-company standard being developed between them.
 This means that instead of having to write web code in JavaScript or other web-centric languages, you can write it in any language that supports compilation of .wasm files and still be able to run in a browser.
 At the time of writing, C, C++, and Rust are the major languages which support it, fortunately for us.

 ## Setting Up